Panic

 Dig deeper with Sebastian →

-A panic attack is a strong autonomic disturbance with an irresistible urge to escape to safety.
-Anxiety states may have no apparent object.
+A panic attack is a strong autonomic disturbance with an irresistible urge to escape to safety… ‘panic’ may mean no more than intense fear.

 David Konstan, The Emotions of the Ancient Greeks: Studies in Aristotle and Classical Literature, 2006supporting